catalyzeio/paas-onboarding-docs/deploying-your-first-app/define-your-environment.md

 - **Name of your service**: (e.g. app01)
 - **Service Type**: Since we want to build the application layer we'll select "Code" from the dropdown.
 - ![Select Code Service](http://cdn2.dropmark.com/45280/5172f7da631a6d164be6f96ab9e92facd8849475/db_select-code.png)
 - **Service Size**: Sizing essentially corresponds to the amount of RAM you wish to dedicate to this specific service.
 So, for example, if you know that your app has a pretty high volume of users, you would select 4GB or higher from the dropdown.
 Or you would select a smaller number if that was appropriate.
-Let's say we select 2GB in our example
+Let's say we select 2GB in our example.
+Please ensure that your selections match your contract to minimize any confusion.
 At the end of this set of selections, the screen would look something like this:
 ![Code Selections](http://cdn2.dropmark.com/45280/1dcc0fd76994a0844ee205cfd90d713f6c772d33/db_code-defined.png)
 - **Add Service**: Click the Add Service button.
 You must click this to add it to the list.
 Once you do that, you will now see the service that you have just defined show up in the listing of services just above as shown below.